Which ISA is Best for You?

 Who Are You Saving For?

 Did you know that children under 18 also have an annual tax-free allowance that they can save into an ISA?
-The Government sets the maximum limit for investment into a Junior ISA within a tax year.
+The Government sets the maximum limit for saving into a Junior ISA within a tax year.
 This maximum limit can be split between a Cash and Stocks & Shares Junior ISA, or all paid into one.
-The maximum you can invest into a Junior ISA for the 2018/2019 tax year is £4,260.
+The maximum you can invest into a Junior ISA for the 2020/21 tax year is £9,000.
 A Junior ISA is set up in the child’s name, so parents, friends and family can pay into a Junior ISA for a child and still make the most of their own annual tax-free allowance.
 Don’t forget though that the child is the account holder and only they can withdraw money from the account.
 The money becomes available to the holder on their 18th birthday.

 If your child has a Child Trust Fund (CTF), you may transfer that into a Junior ISA.
-A child can only hold one CTF or an ISA.
+A child can only hold one CTF or a Junior ISA.
 You can have a combination of a Stocks & Shares Junior ISA and Cash Junior ISA as long as you don’t go over the annual limit, but you cannot have both a Child Trust Fund and a Junior ISA.
 You can learn more about the Kingston Unity Friends and Family Junior ISA by clicking on the button below.

 The Tax Factor